isaac-beton/Honours-Thesis/README.md

 I conducted research into the mechanics of crumpling as part of my Honours Thesis for my Bachelor of Civil Engineering.

 Crumpling is a very mathematically complex field of research that has many real-world applications and potential - particularly in terms of energy absorbtion and lightweight thin-walled structures.

+However, the complexities of the mathematics need to be distilled into simple equations for engineers to use.

 For engineers to begin to design with any sort of materials, three variables are required:
 1. Cross Sectional Geometric properties such as Cross Sectional Area or Section Modulus
 2. Material properties such as Yield Stress or Ultimate Stress
 3. Member Buckling modification factors